hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 ## Afterthought

-While working on this article, I kept asking myself: "Who may need this if it’s all available in the documentation?"
+While working on this article, I kept asking myself: "Who may need this if it's all available in the documentation?"
 Technically correct, but AWS documentation tends to separate connected topics into different articles, making it harder to compile a coherent manual for performing a certain action.
 Here, you have everything you need in one place, from start to finish, guiding you along the way.

 Why is this approach good?
 For several reasons: